 LD: What will people learn in your course at LDI?

 AS: Attendees will gain a comprehensive understanding of Hazebase technology.
 The course focuses on practical knowledge, including how to service our machines and how to select the most appropriate Hazebase machine for specific needs.
-Further details can be found in the class PDF that Bruce previously sent.
-Please let me know if you require any additional information.

 LD: Who is the target audience for this course?